Illinois circuit courts

 A map of Illinois breaking out its twenty-five total judicial circuits as of December 5, 2022.

 The Illinois circuit courts are state courts of the judiciary of Illinois.
 They are trial courts of original and general jurisdiction.
-As of 2024, outside of Cook County which has its own circuit court, there are 24 numbered circuits, which may include one or more counties of Illinois—the numbering of the circuits is based on when they were created, generally new higher numbers go to circuits that were later created from out of the lower numbered circuit courts.
+Cook County has its own circuit court, whereas the other 24 circuits may include one or more counties of Illinois—the numbering of the circuits is based on when they were created, with higher numbers going to circuits that were later created from the lower numbered circuit courts.

 History

 The Illinois legislature originally created nine circuits in 1839.

 In the 19th century, one of the most important circuits was the Eighth, which at its largest encompassed 15 counties including Abraham Lincoln's home county, Sangamon (now in the Seventh Circuit).
 It was where Lincoln launched the political career which culminated in his election as President of the United States.

 In 1962, the voters of Illinois passed a constitutional amendment that moved the functions of justice of the peace courts, police magistrate courts, city, village and incorporated town courts, municipal courts, county courts, probate courts, the Superior Court of Cook County, Criminal Court of Cook County, and the Municipal Court of Cook County and transferred them to circuit courts which have "original jurisdiction of all justiciable matters."
 This structure was carried over largely unchanged to the Illinois Constitution of 1970.